The Best of Paraiso Miami Swim Week 2026

 The 22nd edition of Paraiso Miami Swim Week wrapped on May 31, following four sunshine-packed days of runway shows, brand activations, and after-parties that took place across Miami Beach.

-Officially kicking off on May 27 with the Swimwear Icons Hall of Fame, Honors Night (SIHOF), which took place for the second consecutive year, Paraiso Miami Swim Week was anchored by its signature tent in Collins Park, with coinciding events taking place at the Kimpton Surfcomber Hotel, the newly reimagined Delano Miami Beach, The Ritz-Carlton South Beach, 1111 Lincoln Road, and Casa Faena.
-Buyers, press, and industry members from more than 60 countries came to preview spring, resort, and cruise 2026/2027 collections from brands including Monday, Hot Girl Summer, Oh Polly, and Kulani Kinis.
+Officially kicking off on May 27 with the Swimwear Icons Hall of Fame, Honors Night (SIHOF), which took place for the second consecutive year, Paraiso Miami Swim Week returned with its signature tent in Collins Park, with coinciding events taking place at the Kimpton Surfcomber Hotel, the newly reimagined Delano Miami Beach, The Ritz-Carlton South Beach, and 1111 Lincoln Road.
+Buyers, press, and industry members from more than 60 countries came to preview spring, resort, and cruise 2026/2027 collections from 100 participating brands, including Monday, Hot Girl Summer, Oh Polly, and Kulani Kinis.
 Here, FashionUnited shares some of the highlights from Paraiso Miami Swim Week’s 22nd edition.

 Monday opens Paraiso Miami Swim Week 2026